damiencollard/discourse-article/README.md

 - `discourse-article` only applies its treatments to articles coming from Discourse forums.
-This is determined using regexes in customizable variable `discourse-article-from-regexps`: if the `From` header of an article matches any of its regexes, the article is deemed to be a Discourse article.
+This is determined using regexes in customizable variable `discourse-article-from-regexps`: if the `From` header of an article matches any of these regexes, the article is deemed to be a Discourse article.

 - The Quotes treatment can be disabled by setting `discourse-article-treat-quotes` to nil.
 - The Code + Paragraphs treatment can be enabled by setting `discourse-article-treat-paragraphs` to t.
 - The Previous Replies treatment can be enabled by setting `discourse-article-treat-previous-replies` to t.

+- The syntax highlighting of code blocks can be disabled.
-- The fenced code block's background can be customized.
+- ~~The fenced code block's background can be customized.~~ Temporarily disabled until its combination with syntax highlighting is resolved.
 - The "Previous Replies" delimiter strings, the faces for the delimiters, the replies heading and the replies' authors can be customized.

 All these settings are in group `discourse-article`.
-The treatment variables are in `gnus-article-treat` as well.
+The treatment variables are present in `gnus-article-treat` as well.

 ## TODO

-- Highlighting of code blocks (with `polymode`?).
 - Until the `upload://` links in plain text are fixed [^1], write hack to replace the `upload://` URLs with the actual URLs to the asset

 [^1]: Bug https://meta.discourse.org/t/mailing-list-mode-upload-links-broken-in-e-mails/112354